fknop/angular-pipes/README.md

 angular-pipes is a pipes library for `angular 2`.
 The project is hosted as `angular-pipes` on `npm`.

-## 5.0.x Release

-* The 5.0.x release brings some breaking changes, make sure to read the changelog before updating.

 ## Contribute

 Read the [contributing guidelines](./CONTRIBUTING.md)